This double CD contains the soundtracks of four of the early episodes of

 Whereas Dennis McCarthy created many excellent scores for the Next

 The CD contains some excellent bonus materials: A collection of sound effects from the movie.
-They're at a very high quality, and it's fun using them as your Windows sound effects.
+They're at a very high quality, and it's fun using them for your Windows sound effects.

 Nevertheless, it's an excellent score, soft and emotional, like the movie; also one of my favorites.